 The thumb has a great significance in reading hands; you can glance at a person’s hand and quickly get a general idea of their energy, drive, and primary temperament.
 So the thumb is a crucial part of any good palm reading.
 But what about the thumb lines?

-Every so often hand analysts takes into consideration the meanings of the lines on the thumb.
+Every so often, hand analysts consider the meanings of the lines on the thumb.
 I have included the thumb lines here because it is something that interests me and I watched these lines on my thumb change over the past years.

 Which lines to read on the thumb?